About

 Q5.
 You make a lot of work about the Holocaust, and Plantation Slavery, and Eugenics, and Genocide against Indigenous Nations, as well as decidedly gloomy and perhaps irrelevant things that happened in Europe a long time ago, like the Crusades, the Witch Hunts, and the Inquisition.
 Why?
 Why?
 Why can’t you put the past behind you?
 America is bright and shiny and new and you persist in opening up wounds that have healed.
 Some folx find that incredibly irritating.

-I am not interested in quick fixes or comfortable lies that obscure the hurt and injustice beneath – beyond that, time is an illusion.
-Patterns established at the origins of human civilization (rape culture, genocide, femicide, hate crimes, etc) continue to unfold today in actually quite predictable ways.
+I am not interested in quick analyses, reductive ethos, or un/comfortable truism that obscure the complexity beneath.
+Patterns established at the origins of the cosmos and of human civilization continue to unfold today in actually quite un/predictable ways.
 As Hannah Arendt writes, human existential progress may very well be an illusion.
 The only path towards liberation from our own cruelty and suffering winds through a circuitous landscape that traverses the entire globe, and our entire human presence upon it.

 The United States was a colony of France, Spain, and England.
 I’m interested in the lacunae that exist between our continent’s indigenous roots, and the recently acquired/imposed culture of the colonizers.
 In the United States, it’s a tempting illusion to imagine a new idealistic society free of the draconian legacies and limitations of Europe, of the past, of history.
 It’s equally tempting to think the atrocities and catastrophes of this new country are new inventions.
 However, the United States – as a nation – began as a grand experiment by the empires of Europe.

-My initial intellectual interests were primarily 20th century US civil rights work.
+My initial intellectual interests were primarily 20th century US.
 Yet each thread that I pulled seemed to stretch back across the Atlantic to far more ancient methods of constructing societies.
 History is comprised of a series of patterns, almost all of which lead back an astonishingly great distance through time (if not through space).

 There have been many instances of genocide throughout human history, but none as comprehensively documented as the Holocaust.
 Because of this, it’s particularly illuminating to seek out those aspects of the Holocaust that nonetheless remain hidden or taboo, and ask questions that begin with why and how…

-I have known many Holocaust survivors during my various jobs in human rights.
-I was at times a ghostwriter or editor for their memoirs and autobiographies, and also worked for many different organizations that provided them with limited reparations or social services.
+I have known many Holocaust survivors.
 I took the oral histories of people who survived the sexual crimes and medical crimes under the Nazis – their experiences were largely silenced or expunged from public testimonies.
-I also met several past and present Nazis, as well as their descendants who, like many Jews, wrestle with painful complexities of ancestry, legacy, otherness, and family secrecy.
+I also have worked closely with past and present Nazis, as well as their descendants, who wrestle with complexities of ancestry, legacy, otherness, and family secrecy.
 This constellation of voices and realities is central to my cosmos.

-Some branches of my ancestors were refugees from many different suffering corners of Europe, and quickly began to pollinate within many different corners of North America.
-The tragedies of Europe were their intimate family tragedies, including the Witch Hunts and the Holocaust – centuries apart, but both quite unpleasant for families with epilepsy.
+Some branches of my ancestors were refugees from many different corners of the earth, and quickly began to pollinate within many different corners of the Americas.
+The events of Europe and Africa were their intimate family tragedies and victories, and comprised storytelling traditions continents anr centuries apart yet still proximal.

 Q6.
 You make a lot of work about the South, and a lot of it is pretty sad and gothic.
 Why?